iamvikkuarya/QuickKart/README.md

-# QuickCompare 🛒 — Smart Grocery Price Comparison
+# QuickKart 🛒 — Smart Grocery Price Comparison

 [![Python](https://img.shields.io/badge/python-3.10%2B-blue)](https://python.org)
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)
 [![Flask](https://img.shields.io/badge/flask-2.3%2B-green)](https://flask.palletsprojects.com/)

-QuickCompare is a powerful web application that helps you find the best deals on groceries by comparing prices and delivery times across major Indian delivery platforms including Blinkit, Zepto, DMart, and Instamart.
+QuickKart is a powerful web application that helps you find the best deals on groceries by comparing prices and delivery times across major Indian delivery platforms including Blinkit, Zepto, DMart, and Instamart.
 Never overpay for groceries again!

-## 🎯 **What Does QuickCompare Do?**
+## 🎯 **What Does QuickKart Do?**

 - **💰 Price Comparison**: Automatically searches for products across multiple platforms and shows you the best prices
 - **⏰ Delivery Time**: Compares delivery ETAs so you can choose based on urgency